iamhenry/Roo-Rules-and-Tools/tools/tdd/red_phase.md

 ### 3. Write Tests with Guard Rails
 - Focus on behavior over implementation
+- **Contract Definition**: Tests should document expected interfaces and behaviors
 - Use dynamic assertions:
   ```
   // Instead of: